opoopop/CAS771_BigDataSystemAndApplications/README.md

-2. test of task B
+2. test of task A

 ```bash
 python scr/main.py --task A